 11. Skin Fade

-Consider a skin fade if you want a formal and sophisticated haircut to make you look and feel good.
-The skin fade has a very masculine appearance and is defined by a cut that graduates from a longer length on the top of the head to completely shaved on the sides.
+Consider a skin fade if you want a formal and sophisticated haircut.
+The skin fade haircut has a very masculine appearance and is defined by a cut that graduates from a longer length on the top of the head to completely shaved on the sides.
 It can combine with something classic or opt for a more contemporary and cool approach.
-Pair it with the hairstyle of your choice on top.
 The only downside is that the skin fade requires some maintenance; you will need to visit your barber regularly every two to three weeks.

 12. Buzz Cut Fade

 Do you want a minimalistic and cool haircut?
 Then look no further.
-The buzz cut is a popular military-inspired cut for men who want a no-fuss option that is easy to wear and requires very little grooming time.
-This short haircut is clipped short to the head, and the fade will be kept even shorter on the sides and back.
+The buzz cut is a popular military haircut who want a no-fuss option that is easy to wear and requires very little grooming time.
+This short haircut for men is clipped short to the head, and the fade will be kept even shorter on the sides and back.
 The hair on top will gradually shorten downwards until it is completely shaved.
-It is important to remember that you want your scalp to be in great shape.
-Be confident with the shape of your head and any imperfections, for example, moles or scars, as these will be on display.
-It would help if you also considered your face shape and its proportions.

 13. Mohawk Fade